Sonic-Amiga/ESP8266-Faikin/README.md

 models on [Original Faikin-ESP32 wiki](https://github.com/revk/ESP32-Faikin/wiki/List-of-confirmed-working-air-con-units);
 those are also expected to work.

+# Installing

+It is possible to build the firmware from source, but for those who don't know how to do it, prebuilt binaries are available in release/ folder of the repository.

+Faikin is built using ESP8266_RTOS_SDK, and installation requires to replace bootloader and partition table.
+This is done by flashing all the files using esptool:

+esptool.py -p COM3 -b 460800 --after hard_reset write_flash --flash_mode dio --flash_freq 40m --flash_size 8MB 0x8000 partition-table.bin 0xd000 ota_data_initial.bin 0x0 bootloader.bin 0x10000 Faikin-8266.bin

+It is enough to do this only once; after you have the proper bootloader, you only need to replace the application (Faikin-8266.bin)

+If you built from source, the same result is achieved by simply running "make flash".

 # Set-up

 Appears as access point with simple web page to set up on local WiFI